nophead/NopSCADlib/docs/usage.md

 Note that on Linux and OSX the full file name including the `.py` will be needed.

 The installation can be tested by opening `NopSCADlib/libtest.scad` in the OpenSCAD GUI.
-It should render all the objects in the library in about 1 minute.
+It should render all the objects in the library in about 2 minutes.

 Running `tests` from the command line will run all the tests in the `tests` directory and build the `readme.md` catalog for GitHub and render it to `readme.html` for local preview.